-The principal asset of Cap Capital is its wholly-owned subsidiary Minera Mar De Plata, S.A. de C.V. ("MMP"); MMP in turn holds a 100% interest in the Chipriona and Los Pinos properties, located in Sonora State, Mexico.
+The Company's principal asset is its wholly-owned subsidiary Minera Mar De Plata, S.A. de C.V. ("MMP"); MMP in turn holds a 100% interest in the Chipriona and Los Pinos properties, located in Sonora State, Mexico.

 Chipriona